Author’s Note: All subsequent Scripture quotations and paraphrases are taken from the English Standard Version unless otherwise stated.

 “Are they servants of Christ?
 I am a better one—I am talking like a madman—with far greater labors, far more imprisonments, with countless beatings, and often near death.
 Five times I received at the hands of the Jews the forty lashes less one.
 Three times I was beaten with rods.
 Once I was stoned.
 Three times I was shipwrecked; a night and a day I was adrift at sea; on frequent journeys, in danger from rivers, danger from robbers, danger from my own people, danger from Gentiles, danger in the city, danger in the wilderness, danger at sea, danger from false brothers; in toil and hardship, through many a sleepless night, in hunger and thirst, often without food, in cold and exposure.
 And, apart from other things, there is the daily pressure on me of my anxiety for all the churches” (2 Cor.
 11:23-28).

-Paul suffered into bringing the Gospel to the Jews in places other than Israel and to the Gentiles of Asia Minor, Macedonia, Greece, and territories along the Aegean Sea.
+Paul suffered from bringing the Gospel to the Jews in places other than Israel and to the Gentiles of Asia Minor, Macedonia, Greece, and territories along the Aegean Sea.
 “Life is ten percent what happens to us and ninety percent how we respond to it” (Swindoll 2002, 150).
 Paul knew that there is a cost to bringing the Gospel of Jesus Christ to another world and in discipleship.

-There are four negatives in being a leader.
+There are four negatives to being a leader.
 First is, “spiritual leaders are not deceptive” (142).
 No frills, no mysterious spells, and no fireworks, Paul gave it to you straight, no ifs, and, or buts about it.
 “Neither did he hold out a promise of fraudulent blessings and benefits.
 No name-it-and-claim-it theology—as if God promises to double your money each time you give to some fund-raising appeal” (142).
 Paul never deceived anyone when preaching the Gospel of Christ.

 Second, “Good leaders are not people pleasers” (142).
 The worst leader is one that goes out of their way to please everyone.
 With that attitude, nothing will get accomplished — all they want to be liked by everyone, so there is peace.
 Paul went out of his way to avoid pleasing everyone, and it got him flogged, stoned, beating, and thrown in jail.
 As he wrote to the Thessalonians, “but just as we have been approved by God to be entrusted with the gospel, so we speak, not to please man, but to please God who tests our hearts” (I Thess.
 2:4).